 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-To be eligible to write a Senior Thesis and for Honors in Art History, students must have attained, by the end of the junior year, a grade-point average of at least 3.5 in the major and 3.3 overall.
-By the end of the junior year, students should consult the Director of Undergraduate Studies regarding eligibility and selection of an area of research and the appropriate faculty members to supervise the project.
-We recommend that students strongly consider taking the full two semesters to complete the thesis.
-If writing the thesis in one semester, students should consider basing their project on pre-existing research from a previous course.
-The student registers for CAH 4197 Senior Thesis, which may count toward an elective in fulfillment of the major.
-The student works closely with a Thesis Advisor on the thesis, gaining additional feedback from one or two Readers at the draft stage.
+To be eligible to write a senior thesis and for honors in art history, students must have attained a minimum grade-point average of 3.5 in the major and 3.3 overall by the end of their junior year.
+By the end of their junior year, students should consult the director of undergraduate studies regarding eligibility and selection of an area of research and the appropriate faculty members to supervise the project.
+Students work closely with a thesis advisor, gaining additional feedback from one or two readers at the draft stage.
+Students are strongly encouraged to consider taking the full two semesters to complete the thesis.
+If writing the thesis in one semester, students should consider basing their project on preexisting research from a prior course.